PaperbackCAD19.99GBP15.99USD19.99February 2020CAD19.99GBP13.99USD19.99March 2020Good guys will grab you off the dance

-Electronic book textCAD31.99GBP31.99USD31.99March 2019CAD31.99GBP31.99USD31.99March 2019Now in its updated third edition, In the News is the go-to textbook on media relations in Canadian colleges and universities, widely acclaimed by media professionals and academics alike.
-William Carney provides an introduction to media relations, grounded in both communications theory and hands-on, day-to-day experience.
+Electronic book textCAD39.99GBP27.99USD39.99March 2019CAD39.99GBP27.99USD39.99March 2019Now in its updated third edition, In the News (2019) is the standard Canadian textbook on media relations, used across the country and praised by media professional and academics alike.
+The authors provide an introduction to media relations, grounded in both communications theory and hands-on, day-to-day experience.
 Whether you need to promote your issues to the nation or reach small, targeted groups, this book is your step-by-step guide.
 In the News is perfect for communications students; media relations practitioners in the private, public a...
 [READ MORE]

 HardbackCAD49.95GBP35.99USD49.95It is a little-known fact that during the First World War and in the immediate postwar period (1914-1920), Canadian Internment Operations imprisoned more than 8,000 individuals.
 The majority of those interned were civilian non-combatants, Ukrainians and other immigrants who had come to Canada from the Austro-Hungarian Empire to work in industry or to settle on western homesteads.
 Twenty-four receiving stations and internment camps were established across Canada.
 A camp at Ban...
 [READ MORE]